developers

 @app.get("/api/private")

-Even though you started your server with the --reload flag because you need to make sure the configuration is loaded, it is a good time to terminate the uvicorn process and then restart the server.
+Even though you started your server with the dev mode enabled, you need to make sure the configuration is loaded.
+It is a good time to stop the fastapi process and then restart the server.
 That will guarantee the proper functionality of your API with the configuration parameters from the .env file or environment variables.

 Before you can make requests to the protected endpoint in the FastAPI server, you need the access token from Auth0.
 You can get it by copying it from the Auth0 dashboard, in the Test tab of your API.